imad23m/CrowSqlite/README.md

 #define CSQL_HTTP_LOGGER // Enables the view of logs using /logs url
 #define CSQL_EXEC_SQL // Enables execution of SQL queries using /sql
 #define CSQL_PREPARE_SQL // Enables Preparing and using Sqlite3 statements
+#define CSQL_EXIT_COM // Enables the ability to shutdown the server using a request
 ```

 Note: By default all flags are enabled, if you wish to disable them, you need to edit `main.cpp`, and comment the `#define` for the corresponding flag.